 He holds an MS in exercise science, has worked as a contributing editor for Running Times and as a writer for several publications, including Runner's World.
-He has also co-authored two other books.

 Scott Douglas has been a competitive runner since the late seventies.

 He's the former editor-in-chief for Running Times and has written articles for a variety or publications, such as Runner's World.
-He has also authored and co-authored several other books.